AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/docusign-modules.md

 >
 >**Example:** List Envelopes
 >
->The following API call returns envelopes from the specified date in your DocuSign account:
+>The following API call returns envelopes from the specified date in your [!DNL DocuSign] account:
 >
 >**URL**: `/v2.1/accounts/{accountId}/envelopes/`
 >